ryanturner/satnogs-client-ansible/README.md

 Want to get your SatNOG station up and running ASAP?
 Do the following...
   1. Complete the official [Raspberry Pi Quick Start Guide](https://www.raspberrypi.org/help/quick-start-guide/)
   2. Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to do your typical setup -- we recommend at least changing the password, changing the hostname, and expanding the filesystem; reboot as instructed
-  3. Run `wget https://raw.githubusercontent.com/satnogs/satnogs-client-ansible/master/easy-install.sh -O - | sh` to install SatNOGS client
+  3. Run `wget https://raw.githubusercontent.com/ryanturner/satnogs-client-ansible/dev/easy-install.sh && chmod +x easy-install.sh && ./easy-install.sh` to install SatNOGS client

 Role Name
 =========